anhktrinh/yahoo-fantasy-hockey-pool/README.md

 Each analysis notebook examines predictions with respect to points per game (PPG) and fantasy points per game (FPPG).
 Like Gobeil's article, we neglect goaltenders since their stats are completely different.

 # Files
-1. hockey-reference_scraper.ipynb : https://www.hockey-reference.com scrape
+1. hockey-reference_scraper.ipynb : https://www.hockey-reference.com scraper
 2. data_processing.ipynb : notebook used to clean, process and prepare data for analysis with respect to both models described above.
 3. minimal_model_analysis.ipynb : analysis of the minimal model
 4. adv_model_analysis.ipynb : analysis of the advanced model